This article is going to focus on the issue where your folders have the generic name “Recovered Folder” after rebuilding.

 The amount of RAM does not seem to be an issue as long as the free space is available.
 I do recommend that you do not try to use your computer or have other applications open when doing this process.
 I did this on a partition with Snow Leopard and 2GB RAM.
 Lion/Mountain Lion would require more RAM than Snow Leopard.
-I suggest a minimum of 4GB for Lion and 8GB for Mountain Lion.
+I suggest a minimum of 4GB for Lion or Mountain Lion.

 Determine if you are going to use your main drive (internal) or an external drive.
 Space considerations will be key in this selection.
 If you don’t have an external, now is a good time to get one.
 After this test you can use it to clone your drive and/or create a Time Machine backup.

 It’s recommended that you have a backup of your drive before proceeding.
 There is always a chance you will make a mistake that would damage or delete your data.